Zishan-Shao/Zishan-Shao.github.io/content/about.md

 ### Bio

-I'm a skilled Computer Science and Statistics student at Wake Forest University, with a particular focus on High Performance Computing (HPC), Machine Learning, Numerical Methods, and other key subjects.
+I'm a skilled Computer Science and Statistics student at Wake Forest University, with a particular focus on High Performance Computing (HPC), Efficient and Scalable Machine Learning, Numerical Methods, and other key subjects.
 As an Undergraduate Research Assistant at Wake Forest IRSC Laboratory, I apply deep learning methodologies and quantitative techniques to intricate computer vision projects, involving semantic segmentation, object classification, and image data processing.

 <br>